nuspell/nuspell.github.io/index.md

 ## Sponsoring

-Several organizations have enabled the development and maintenance of Nuspell.
-The sponsors, past and current, are:
+Several organizations sponsored the development of Nuspell.
+Some of our sponsors are:

   - [Mozilla Open Source Support](https://www.mozilla.org/moss/) in
     [2017 and 2018](https://blog.mozilla.org/blog/2017/04/10/mozilla-awards-365000-to-open-source-projects-as-part-of-moss/)